nicksettoon/the-forest/nodes/THE-INTERNET.md

   - The facts are subject to pay walls.
   - The facts are subject to interpretation.
   - The facts are subject to "being buried".
-  - The facts are subject to "being too complicated for me to take time out of my life to understand the nuance needed to accurately incorporate this fact into my everyday conversations and not just speak out of my ass with some headline I read the other week.".
+  - The facts are subject to "being too complicated for me to take time out of my life to understand the nuance needed to accurately incorporate this fact into my everyday conversations and not just speak out of my ass with some headline I read the other week."
 - Information sometimes goes through unintended alterations in transit.
   - The message is only as uncorruptable as the medium on which it travels.
   - Usually we have communicational infrastructure such as body language, vocal inflections, facial features, and eye contact to help us judge the messages we receive.